Between heaven and hell

 For one thing, he wasn't just applauding from afar at first but was active in the communist movement in Europe during the 1930s.
 For another, he ended up much further away than most, promoting spirituality and mysticism as alternatives to politics.

-At the turning point between these two extremes was his most famous book, the novel Darkness at Noon (1940), which depicedt the last days of a revolutionary who is imprisoned and condemned by the party he helped bring to power.
+At the turning point between these two extremes was his most famous book, the novel Darkness at Noon (1940), which depicted the last days of a revolutionary who is imprisoned and condemned by the party he helped bring to power.
 Of Koestler's almost forty books published in his lifetime, only this one—and perhaps a couple of his late works on the paranormal—are much read today.

 While covering the Spanish Civil War he was captured by the Fascist forces.
-His experiences in prison, narrowing escaping death, formed the basis of his first non-fiction book Spanish Testament (1937, later abridged as Dialogue with Death) and the biographical The Scum of the Earth (1941).
+His experiences in prison, narrowly escaping death, formed the basis of his first non-fiction book Spanish Testament (1937, later abridged as Dialogue with Death) and the biographical The Scum of the Earth (1941).

 His first novel was The Gladiators (1939), about the Roman slave revolt led by Spartacus.
 But it was his second novel, Darkness at Noon, that won him worldwide attention.
 It was adapted by Sidney Kingsley for a successful stage version produced on Broadway in 1951.